vanhoefm/fragattacks/research/README.md

 ### Interpreting test results

+The test script will give detailed output on which tests succeeded or failed, and will conclude by outputting either "==> The most important tests have been passed successfully" or a message indicating that either important tests failed or that it couldn't capture certain injected frames.

-First, the injection scripts only test the most important behaviour.
+Note that the injection scripts only test the most important behaviour.
 The best way to confirm that injection is properly working is to **perform the vulnerability tests against devices that are known to be vulnerable**, and confirming that the tool correctly identifies the device(s) as vulnerable.

-In case the injection tests are not working, try to first unplug your Wi-Fi dongles and reboot your computer.
-If the tests still fail, try to use a different network card to monitor whether frames are injected properly.
-I observed that sometimes frames are in fact properly injected, but the second network card (`wlan1` in the above examples) did not recieve most injected frames.
-What also helps is running the tests and experiments in an environment (and on a channel) with little background noise.

-The test script will give detailed output on which tests succeeded or failed, and will conclude by outputting either "==> The most important tests have been passed successfully" or a message indicating that either important tests failed or that it couldn't capture certain inject frames.
-When certain injected frames could not be captures, this by either be because of background noise, or because the network card being tested is unable to properly inject certain frames (e.g. the firmware of the Intel AX200 crashes when injecting fragmented frames).
+When certain injected frames could not be captured, this may either be because of background noise, or because the network card being tested is unable to properly inject certain frames (e.g. the firmware of the Intel AX200 crashes when injecting fragmented frames).
+It could also be that frames are in fact properly injected, but that the network card used to monitor whether frames are injected properly (`wlan1` in the above examples) is not reliable and is, for example, missing most frames due to background noise.
+Try running the tests on a different channel as well.

+When the injection tests are working, but you have problems reliably performing the attack tests, this may be because the devices you are testing is entering sleep mode.
+See [Handling sleep mode](#Handling-sleep-mode) for additional notes on this problem.

 ### Manual checks notes